raeganfaith/Web-Project/README.md

 ![](img/SiteMap.png)

 # About the Developer
-Front End Developer: Raegan Faith Paguirigan
+Front End Designer and Developer: Raegan Faith Paguirigan